rjnagel64/lambdac/docs/notes.md

 Miscellaneous design notes that don't fit neatly in the code.

+TODO: The table of contents does not match the actual document structure (Re-organize by topic, etc.?)

 # Table of Contents

 * Code Generation & Runtime Representations